Removal of cannabis from Schedule I of the Controlled Substances Act: Background

 In 1972, the National Commission on Marijuana and Drug Abuse released a report favoring decriminalization of cannabis.
 The Nixon administration took no action to implement the recommendation, however.

 Rescheduling proponents argue that cannabis does not meet the Controlled Substances Act's strict criteria for placement in Schedule I and so the government is required by law to permit medical use or to remove the drug from federal control altogether.
-The US government, on the other hand, maintains that cannabis is dangerous enough to merit Schedule I status.
-The dispute is based on differing views on both how the Act should be interpreted and what kinds of scientific evidence are most relevant to the rescheduling decision.
+The US government, on the other hand, until the August 2023 HHS determination to the contrary, maintained that cannabis is dangerous enough to merit Schedule I status.
+The dispute was based on differing views on both how the Act should be interpreted and what kinds of scientific evidence are most relevant to the rescheduling decision.

 The Act provides a process for rescheduling controlled substances by petitioning the Drug Enforcement Administration.
 The first petition under this process was filed in 1972 to allow cannabis to be legally prescribed by physicians.
 The petition was ultimately denied after 22 years of court challenges, but a synthetic pill form of cannabis's psychoactive ingredient, THC, was rescheduled in 1986 to allow prescription under schedule II.
 In 1999, it was again rescheduled to allow prescription under schedule III.

 A second petition, based on claims related to clinical studies, was denied in 2001.
 The most recent rescheduling petition filed by medical cannabis advocates was in 2002, but it was denied by the DEA in July 2011.
 Subsequently, medical cannabis advocacy group Americans for Safe Access filed an appeal, Americans for Safe Access v.
 Drug Enforcement Administration in January 2012 with the District of Columbia Circuit, which was heard on 16 October 2012 and denied on 22 January 2013.

-As of August 2018, 33 states and Washington, D.C. have legalized the use of medical marijuana.
+As of April 2023, 38 states, 3 territories, and Washington, D.C. have legalized the use of medical marijuana.
 At a congressional hearing in June 2014, the deputy director for Regulatory Programs at the FDA said the agency was conducting an analysis on whether marijuana should be downgraded, at the request of the DEA.
 In August 2016 the DEA reaffirmed its position and refused to remove Schedule I classification.
 However, the DEA announced that it will end restrictions on the supply of marijuana to researchers and drug companies that had previously only been available from the government's own facility at the University of Mississippi.

 Advocates of marijuana legalization argue that the budgetary impact of removing cannabis from Schedule I of the Controlled Substances Act and legalizing its use in the United States could save billions by reducing government spending for prohibition enforcement in the criminal justice system.
 Additionally, they argue that billions in annual tax revenues could be generated through proposed taxation and regulation.
-Patient advocates argue that by reclassifying marijuana, millions of Americans who are currently prevented from using medical marijuana would be able to benefit from its therapeutic value and medical benefits.